TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 - Conditions are detected by :code:`[` as the first line character (whitespace ignored).

-- Conditions are evaluated in relation to the context where TypoScript is used.
-They are widely used in TypoScript Templates and can also be used in page TSconfig or user TSconfig.
+- Conditions are evaluated in relation to the context where `TypoScript`:pn: is used.
+They are widely used in `TypoScript`:pn: templates and can also be used in page `TSconfig`:pn: or user `TSconfig`:pn:.

 - Special conditions :code:`[ELSE]`, :code:`[END]` and :code:`[GLOBAL]` exist.